 If Oprah, on the other hand, sends a link out to your book, that’s a game-changer.
 The website that’s linking to you must be reputable.

 While there’s no way to determine that from Google, there are several tools like Uber suggest, Moz, and Ahrefs that rank websites.
 They use a formula to give sites a Domain Authority out of 100.
-A website with a DA of 85 is more valuable than a new site with a DA of 15.
+Also, a website with a DA of 85 is more valuable than a new site with a DA of 15.

 2. The link must be relevant: High authority is one thing, but the context must make sense.
 Taking the food blogger example, if that food blogger links your site,but you sell RVs, that helps neither the reader nor your website.